 A once-popular chat game where you jailbroke an AI to "escape" across roughly 18 levels — early levels used vanilla OpenAI APIs, later ones layered custom guardrails.
 It was real, not scripted.
 The catch in 2026: it is retired, and the site now shows only a farewell message.

 Verdict: DoubleSpeak is no longer playable.
-PromptTrace is a live, free, structured replacement that also runs real LLMs, plus prompt-stack visibility, defense training, and bilingual support.
+PromptTrace is a live, free, structured replacement that also runs real LLMs, plus assembled prompt-layer visibility, mitigation analysis, and bilingual support.

 PortSwigger Web Security Academy: Web LLM Attacks